barsoom/devbook/service_layer/README.md

 end
 ```

 Returning and acting on a bool is less self-documenting and ties you to two outcomes only.

-Another benefit of using callbacks is that you can return different data for different outcomes, like this:
+Also, when using callbacks you can return different data for different outcomes.

+## Examples of using callbacks

+Return different data for different outcomes:

 ``` ruby
 def create